bdpennington/tooling-1-slides/slides.md

 <!--
 1. That's a lot.
 Ideally, the **entire** bundle should less than 500KB.
 Just from the Bootstrap icon package, the bundle is already 3x larger than it should be.
 The icon package was also not tree-shakable, as it was a Vue plugin.

-2. Including the Material Icons font, the Font Awesome font, and the futuri-ui-kit icons (all of which are lazy-loaded and don't impact the initial bundle size).
+2. Including the Material Icons font, the Font Awesome font, and the ui-kit icons (all of which are lazy-loaded and don't impact the initial bundle size).
  -->

 ---